kids-first/kf-cbioportal-etl/README.md

 # Install cbio-etl within container
 cd kf-cbioportal-etl/
-git checkout v2.3.0 # Replace with any desired version or tag pip install .
+git checkout v2.3.0  # Use a specific version instead of the latest from main pip install .

 # Run cbio-etl